adechant/ha_vscode/info.md

 ## Installation

 1. Click install.
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "VSCode Home Assistant Tunnel".
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Home Assistant VSCode Tunnel".

 {% endif %}